Where to Stay in Kicking Horse?

 Book

-Located directly in a ski resort, this establishment offers quick access to ski lifts.
-The rooms feature balconies with mountain views, and some include a kitchenette and a sitting area.
-You can also enjoy an outdoor hot tub, a sauna, a fitness room, and ski storage facilities.
-Additionally, on-site parking is available, and Wi-Fi is complimentary.
+Located right in the ski resort, this property offers quick access to the lifts.
+Rooms feature a balcony with mountain views, and some also include a kitchenette and a seating area.
+On site, you can relax in the outdoor hot tub, sauna, or gym, and you’ll have dedicated storage areas for ski equipment.
+Parking is available on site, and Wi‑Fi is free.

-You'll love the immediate proximity to the slopes, making outdoor days easy to enjoy.
-Relax in the hot tub after an active day while taking in the mountain views.
-The accommodation is quiet and convenient, with useful amenities for a self-sufficient stay.
-Finally, the alpine setting provides a true mountain ambiance, perfect for both skiing and hiking.
+You’ll appreciate being right by the slopes, which makes days outdoors easy to plan.
+After an active day, the outdoor hot tub is a welcome way to unwind while taking in the mountains.
+The accommodation stays quiet and practical, with useful facilities for a more independent, self-catered stay.
+Finally, the alpine setting creates a genuine mountain atmosphere, equally suited to skiing and hiking.

 1549 Kicking Horse Trl #3, Golden, BC V0A 1H0, Canada